Sunscreen-tech/Sunscreen/sunscreen_docs/README.md

 # What is fully homomorphic encryption (FHE)?

-*[RS: need to add disclaimer about FHE not supporting computation on encrypted inputs belonging to different keys]*

 You can think of FHE as the next generation of public key encryption schemes.
 Standard public key encryption allows anyone to send you data in a secure way; your friend encrypts her message (with respect to your public key) and sends the encrypted message to you.
 However, you can't really do anything with this encrypted message, apart from decrypting it.
 That's where FHE comes in!

 Using FHE, anyone can perform computations directly on private (i.e. encrypted) data&mdash;no need to decrypt.